velvia/presentations/2015-streaming-geo-processing/streaming-geo-processing.md

 ## Memory Pressure

+- Memory rises as number of regions/shapes used goes up
 - Regularly monitoring memory usage
     + `Runtime.getRuntime.freeMemory`
     + Watch out! `maxMemory` is the currently allocated max, not -Xmx!